pmeier82-zz/BOTMpy/doc/source/spike-sorting.rst

 ========================

 Voltage recordings from the inside of the neuron are called *intracellular recordings*.
-This kind of recording can help to understand the intracellular current dynamics.
-In general the detection of the AP for intracellular recordings does not pose a challenge, so that this kind of recording will not be considered in detail here.
+This kind of recording can help to understand intracellular current dynamics.
+In general the detection of the AP from intracellular recordings does not pose a challenge, so that this kind of recording will not be considered in detail here.